computercam/nix-config/README.md

 ### Nixos

-If you're running the NixOS live install medium, use `__scripts/nixos/nixos-os-installer.sh` to help install NixOS.
+If you're running the NixOS live install medium, use the live medium's built in installer.
+If you'd rather not, you could also use `__scripts/nixos/nixos-os-installer.sh` to help install NixOS.

 If NixOS is already installed, you don't need to do anything else to install nix.